Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 • Server Network

-Because of this coverage, VPN gives you more freedom.
+Because of this coverage, a VPN gives you more freedom.
 You can access blocked content within and outside your country.

 • Device compatibility